ANPA Board of Directors

 ANPA encourages members to provide feedback to the Association by speaking to any member of the Board.

-As Vice President of Client Services at Brilliant Media Strategies, Krysten oversees marketing, branding, public education campaigns, issues management and other communications projects for clients of all sizes including state government agencies, Alaska Native corporations and tribes as well as nonprofit and for-profit companies in Alaska.
+As CEO at Brilliant Media Strategies, Krysten oversees marketing, branding, public education campaigns, issues management and other communications projects for clients of all sizes including state government agencies, Alaska Native corporations and tribes as well as nonprofit and for-profit companies in Alaska and the Lower 48.

-As Vice President of Client Services at Brilliant Media Strategies, Krysten oversees marketing, branding, public education campaigns, issues management and other communications projects for clients of all sizes including state government agencies, Alaska Native corporations and tribes as well as nonprofit and for-profit companies in Alaska.
+As CEO at Brilliant Media Strategies, Krysten oversees marketing, branding, public education campaigns, issues management and other communications projects for clients of all sizes including state government agencies, Alaska Native corporations and tribes as well as nonprofit and for-profit companies in Alaska and the Lower 48.

 Born in Juneau and raised in Seward, Erin is of Unangax̂ descent.
 Taking a nontraditional approach to education, Erin has worked in a variety of professions, graduating in 2018, Magna Cum Laude, from Chapman University with a degree in Strategic and Corporate Communication.
 Erin now works at Northwest Strategies (NWS), a fast-paced, woman- and Alaska Native-owned advertising agency.
 She proudly represents her heritage as a part of the NWS Indigenous Team, reviewing and preparing content to ensure equitable messaging, language and considerations for Alaska Natives.
 She carries the ethos of “Nothing about Us, without Us” in her work and regularly supports Alaska Native-owned organizations in enhancing their communications and elevating their profiles.
 When not working, you can find her adventuring in the mountains, foraging and berry picking, or spending time with her family.